-a.
+- a.
 One landing mat of up to 10 cm (4") may be used once for any value skill for landings only.
 Using the landing mat to rebound or punch from is an apparatus deduction.
-The mat should be removed at a safe time after completion of the skill.
+The mat should be removed at a safe time after completion of the skill. - b.
+A Japanese handstand must be low enough where the head nearly touches the ground to receive no deduction.
+This distance is measured as a vertical fist between the floor and head.
+It is possible to receive 0.3 deductions and non-recognition due to height. - c.
+Endo forward roll to Wide Arm Press to Handstand, Hold 2 seconds, C value, Element Group I.

 - a.
 For all "C" or higher longitudinal travels in cross support a global skewing deduction will be applied (once per skill) rather than the FIG skewing deduction taken per each section of the pommel horse except where specified in the Junior Elite program. - b.
 If the athlete uses his feet or legs to push off of the horse, neither difficulty nor Element Group credit will be given. - c.
 Any circle or flair to handstand dismount will receive a minimum of "C" value with no limit on execution deductions.
-(Note: If a "B" value or higher flair to handstand dismount is performed it does not receive an additional (0.1) under the "B" or higher flair skills (0.1) Bonus rule.
+(Note: If a "B" value or higher flair to handstand dismount is performed it does not receive an additional (0.1) under the "B" or higher flair skills (0.1) Bonus rule. - d.
+For Pommel Horse FIG skills to receive value they must be followed by an attempt to execute a double leg circle or circling skill, except scissor type and dismounts.

 - a.
 A forward or backward tuck salto dismount will receive "A" difficulty credit and Element Group IV credit (partial credit 0.4) - b.
 A Felge (shoot handstand) upward with bent arms to handstand or giant swing to handstand will receive a "B" credit in Element Group I. - c.
 An uprise backward to handstand or giant swing to handstand will receive "B" credit in Element Group I. - d.
 No more than three Element Group II & III skills can be performed in direct succession on Still Rings without being broken up by an "A" swing element that has not already been done in the routine.
 The "A" swing element can either be a FIG Element Group I or a bail recognized by Illinois rules. - e.
 If holding a non-listed part of no value for 2 seconds or more, deduct 0.1 each time.
-Example: inverted hang, inverted pike, and dorsal hang.
+Example: inverted hang, inverted pike, and dorsal hang. - f.
+Any swing to strength skill is not recognized for entry higher than 45 degrees.
+No partial value is awarded for separate individual skills.
+Example: Honma cross (C) cannot be broken apart into Honma (B) and/or Cross (B). - g.
+"C" Back Uprise to Straddle Planche, EG III, will not receive bonus.